aabdelmohsen/LogsIngestion_Spark_Kafka_Cassandra/README.md

 # LogsIngestion

-This project working as logs ingestion using Spark structured streaming to stream data from Apache Kafka and do some modification over the data and save them inside Apache Cassandra.
+Logs ingestion project is created using Apache Spark Structured Streaming to stream logs data from Apache Kafka and do some modification over the data and save them inside Apache Cassandra.